 - The office of the sheriff: 10 Howard St, Glenville, West Virginia 26351

 - The court of the magistrate: As above

 - The department of the county clerk: As above

-Between 2001 and 2007, approximately 40 criminal incidents were being reported per annum in Gilmer County, West Virginia.
-Overall, the crime trends of the area showed a distinctive improvement with a drop of almost 500% observed in the rates of violent crime.
-In terms of annual average, the frequency of violent crime is at 10% of the yearly total.
+Between 2001 and 2007, approximately 40 criminal incidents were reported per annum in Gilmer County, West Virginia.
+Overall, the area’s crime trends showed a remarkable improvement with a drop of almost 500% observed in violent crime rates.
+In terms of the annual average, the frequency of violent crime is 10% of the yearly total.